isolated-tech/.github/profile/README.md

 ## Why Work With Us?

-We're not asking for $10k upfront like everyone else.
 You see the site first, then decide.
 Everything's included in one price - no surprise invoices for hosting or random fees.

 Plus, we actually answer our emails.